datalad-handbook/book/docs/basics/101-130-yodaproject.rst

-Based on the credentials and the repository name, it will create a new, empty repository on GitHub, and configure this repository as a sibling of the dataset:
+Based on the credentials and the repository name, it will create a new, empty repository on GitHub, and configure this repository as a sibling of the dataset.
+If you are asked to enter a credential, and things feel weird, check the :windows-wit:`on typing passwords <ww-ghost-credentials>`.

 .. ifconfig:: internal